Quarantined! Examining the Effects of a Community-Wide Moderation Intervention on Reddit: Background and Related Work

 \textit{Design friction} refers to intentionally adding ``points of difficulty encountered during users' interaction with technology'' \cite{Cox2016}.
 The goal of design friction is to disrupt ``mindless'' automatic interactions and make users reflect before they take action \cite{Cox2016,Mejtoft2019}.
 Even small barriers prior to an interaction, called \textit{microboundaries}, can help users avoid engaging in behaviors that might not align with their personal values \cite{Cecchinato2015,Cox2016}.

-Many platforms have deployed moderation interventions that use design friction.
+Platforms generally try to facilitate low-friction interactions, e.g., by allowing users to rapidly share photos, access their friends' profiles, or up-vote posts.
+However, \textit{some} online friction is highly desirable in certain situations, such as in avoiding the potentially instantaneous damage caused by encountering hate speech \cite{ullmann2020quarantining}.
+Recognizing this, many platforms have deployed moderation interventions that use design friction.
 For instance, Instagram attempts to moderate the growth of antisocial groups like pro-eating disorder (pro-ED) communities by prefixing search results for pro-ED hashtags such as \#proana with a content warning \cite{gerrard2018}.
 Search engines display information about suicide helplines as the top results when people query suicide-related information \cite{cheng2019search}.
 Pinterest has started blocking search results for some anti-vaccination queries in an effort to combat the anti-vaxxer disinformation \cite{wilson_2019}.
 Reddit itself also uses splash page messages that require users to opt-in to view content on many non-quarantined communities, for example, pornographic (NSFW\footnote{Not Safe For Work}) subreddits.
 These interventions represent design frictions that constrain access to antisocial content.

-Quarantining is another design friction example that makes Reddit users pause before viewing content in communities they would rather avoid.
+Quarantining on Reddit incorporates two manifestations of design friction.
+First, it removes the quarantined content from the main /r/all feed and search results, making it accessible only through direct URL link hits.
+Second, accessing quarantined communities requires an extra click-through acknowledgement, which makes users pause before viewing content in communities they would rather avoid.
+Both of these design changes introduce friction when users attempt to access the quarantined communities and their content.
+In other words, the quarantined communities, though still present unlike banned communities, are harder to access.
 By examining quarantining, our research aims to engender conversations about the use of design friction to inhibit the growth of offensive speech and radical groups online.